Ivet Lalova-Collio: First World Championships final (2015-2016)

-Double Silver medalist at Euro Championships (2016-present)
+Double Silver medalist at Euro Championships (2016-2021)

 At the 2016 European Athletics Championships in Amsterdam Lalova recorded a season best time of 22.57 in the Women's 200 metres semifinal, tied with Dina Asher-Smith for the fastest qualifying time in the discipline.
 In the final she improved her time to 22.52 and won Silver, her second major medal from European Championships and the first 200 m Euro medal ever for Bulgaria.
 In the Women's 100 metres Lalova won her heat in the semifinals with a time of 11.26, before clinching her second Silver of the tournament with 11.20 in the final.
+She took part in the 200m at the Rio 2016 Olympics where she placed 8th in the final.
+She also partipciated in the 100m heats.

 Lalova opened her 2017 season by winning both the Women's 100 and 200 metres events at the Golden Grand Prix in Kawasaki, the third round of that year's IAAF World Challenge.
 She first triumphed in the 200 metres final with a time of 22.98, before winning gold in the 100 metres competition later that day with a time of 11.40.

+Lalova's final competition was the 200m at the Tokyo 2020 Olympics held in August 2021 where she did not proceed beyond the heats.

+After retirement

+In January 2026, Lalova's was issued with a provisional suspension by the Athletics Integrity Unit after her Rio 2016 samples were re-tested under modern techniques and found to contain ostarine.